Hungarian Algorithm (KuhnβMunkres), Step-by-Step

 How to solve maximum profit assignment

 Convert to minimization using a constant shift.
-This preserves the identity of optimal assignments because adding/subtracting the same constant per row/column doesn’t change the argmin structure.
+This preserves the identity of optimal assignments because adding/subtracting the same constant per row/column doesnβt change the argmin structure.
+See Example 3 above for a full numeric walkthrough.

 Forbidden pairs